 Knowing the signs of common fraud and scams is the first step to protecting yourself.
 These are some signs to be aware of.

-Gambling scams use false advertising to promote fake gambling or betting products, and steal your financial information.
-They often use the promise of "free" bets to encourage you to click.
+Gambling scams use false advertising to promote fake gambling or betting products and steal your financial information.
+They often promise "free" bets or real money for signing up to encourage you to click.
 Independently verify any gambling sites before you use them, and make sure that you stick to ones you know and trust.

-Romance scams use fake social media profiles to create trust and build a fake relationship with you, in order to eventually steal your financial information or deceive you into sending money.
-Protect yourself by verifying any photos sent, and making sure that you don't send any of your personal information too soon.
-Beware of anyone asking for money or sharing a "great investment opportunity" with you.
+Romance scams often use fake social media profiles to create trust and build a fake relationship with you in order to eventually steal your financial information or deceive you into sending money.
+Protect yourself by making sure that you don't send any of your personal information too soon.
+Beware of anyone asking for money who you don't know in the real world and be suspicious of any request for money online.

-Fraudsters often impersonate celebrities or other high-profile individuals in order to lure you to scam sites.
-Be wary of clicking on any links that you don't recognize, or of unexpected messages.
-If your favorite celebrity reaches out to you personally, or is promoting something that seems to good to be true, be cautious.
+Fraudsters often impersonate celebrities or other public figures in order to lure you to scam sites.
+Be wary of clicking on any links that you don't recognize or of unexpected messages.
+If your favorite celebrity reaches out to you personally or is promoting something that seems too good to be true, be cautious.
+Public figures and celebrities typically have accounts that are verified with a distinctive blue verification mark to help you recognize the legitimate account.

 Meta gives people various tools to help them stay one step ahead of scammers and fraudsters.
 Take advantage of these safety tools:

 The most powerful way to protect yourself from common online scams and fraud is by reporting suspicious activity.
-With a single click, the 'Report' tool removes a messge from your feed, alerts Meta of a potential scam, and helps stop the spread of potentially violating content.
+With a single click, the 'Report' tool removes a message from your feed, alerts Meta to a potential scam and helps stop the spread of potentially violating content.

 Explore the links below to learn more about the standards, guidelines and policies that guide the actions Meta takes to help keep you safer from online scams and fraud.